casagou/DAS-Configuration/README.md

 *DAS-Configuration* provides simulated channels, limit/alarm monitoring, view pages, report templates, test procedures to demonstrate the data acquisition capabilities of proDAS or nxDAS.

-> Before starting to cpying the files, backup your system.
+> Before starting to copying or merging the files, backup your system so you can revert any mistake.

 ## Installation for proDAS